vgel/probing-llm-preferences/experiment1/phase0_dataset/README.md

 ### Phase 0 Dataset

-This dataset contains two main folders:
+This dataset contains three main folders:

 - **RawResults** - contains the raw JSON outputs with 100 results per model per prompt
+- **AnalyzerRawFiles** - contains the raw outputs of the analyzer tool
 - **Visualization** - contains analysis and data visualizations